mratet/dotfiles/README.md

 # doftiles

-This repo contains my configuration files to set up new machines using chezmoi / ansible.
+This repo contains my configuration files to set up new ubuntu machines using chezmoi / ansible.

+if you want to run some deep learning algorithms, you can first install cuda/cudnn with this [video](https://www.youtube.com/watch?v=ttxtV966jyQ)

 I started from the organization of this [repo](https://github.com/logandonley/dotfiles)